-Figure 69 Indicator implementing the Log Function
+Figure 68 Indicator implementing the Log Function

-Boxes showing this icon let the user press them, which will bring up a pop-up window similar to Figure 70.
+Boxes showing this icon let the user press them, which will bring up a pop-up window similar to Figure 69.
+If password protection is enabled, the user must enter the correct password in order to view the graph dialog.

-Figure 70 Graphical representation of the Log File
+Figure 69 Graphical representation of the Log File

-The graph (where the vertical scale will dynamically adapt to the values being represented) shows the chronological evolution of the value, with higher or lower detail (hourly, daily, weekly or monthly, depending on the zoom levels enabled and on the level selected by the user through the on-screen magnifying glass control; see Figure 71).
+The graph (where the vertical scale will dynamically adapt to the values being represented) shows the chronological evolution of the value, with higher or lower detail (hourly, daily, weekly or monthly, depending on the zoom levels enabled and on the level selected by the user through the on-screen magnifying glass control; see Figure 70).
 In the case of the lower detail levels, the graph will show the average values per time unit (day or month) as well as the maximum and minimum values.